gitit3277/Nodejs_PowerSwitch_Backend/README.md

 # Nodejs_PowerSwitch_Backend
-# This is the backend for controll of the Digital Loggers Power Switch
+# This is the backend for control of the Digital Loggers Power Switch